pbplop29/sonafront/README.md

 And inside "Client" folder, do:

-npm install firebase axios react-burger-menu
+npm install firebase axios react-burger-menu react-responsive-carousel

 And to start the server, do: